-Rice seeds were pre-germinated and planted as explained for Experiment 1 (on 26 April).
-Ten days prior to rice sowing, Rhamphicarpa fistulosa seeds (germination rate: 26%) were sown as explained for Experiment 1 but at a higher rate (150 seeds per pot) to compensate the lower germination rate.
-Thinning to ten R. fistulosa plants per pot was done as described for Exp.
-1. Plants were watered every two days, to keep the potted soils around saturated conditions.
-A nutrient solution (Hard Water 211, ICL Specialty Fertilizers, UK; see composition in Table 1) was supplied at three times, providing 40% of the total fertiliser dose at 12 days after rice sowing (DAS) and 40 DAS, and 20% at 60 DAS, to arrive at the fertiliser treatment levels as mentioned above.
+Rice seeds were pregerminated and planted as explained for experiment 1 (on 26 April).
+Ten days before rice sowing, R. fistulosa seeds (germination rate: 26 %) were sown as explained for experiment 1, but at a higher rate (150 seeds per pot) to compensate for the lower germination rate.
+Thinning to ten R. fistulosa plants per pot was done as described for experiment 1.
+Plants were watered every 2 days, to keep the potted soils around saturated conditions.
+A nutrient solution (Hard Water 211, ICL Specialty Fertilizers, UK; for composition, see Table 1) was supplied three times, providing 40 % of the total fertilizer dose at 12 days after rice sowing (DAS) and 40 DAS, and 20 % at 60 DAS, to arrive at the fertilizer treatment levels mentioned above.